 Entries will not be considered final until books and fees are received.

 Do not send cash.
 There are no refunds.
 Books will not be returned.

-3. Enter as many different books as you like that meet the criteria, but each book title can only be entered into one category.
+3. Enter as many different books as you like that meet the criteria, but each book title may only be entered into one category.
 Each title requires a separate entry form and entry fee.

 4. The decision of the judges is final.

 5. Books* may be entered in the following categories:

 *Novellas—adult fiction books under 45,000 words—are NOT accepted at this time.

 6. Winners will be announced on the final evening of the Faith & Fellowship Book Festival on November 5, 2021.
 Titles submitted to categories that do not receive enough entries will be eligible for Special Recognition.
 Depending on the number of entries in each category, first, second, and third place winners will be announced.
 Each winner will receive a certificate and a logo that can be uploaded to blogs, used on memes, etc. First place winners will also receive a display award.